zold-io/wts.zold.io/README.md

     returns `200` and the API access token in the body.
     The `code` is the code from the SMS.
     If something is wrong, a non-200 code will be returned

+  * `GET /keygap` (with the auth token in `X-Zold-WTS`: returns 200 with the keygap of the user.
+You have to show it to the client and make sure the client confirms that the keygap is safely stored.

+  * `GET /do-confirm?keygap=...&noredirect=1`: deletes the keygap
+    from our database and allows the user to work with the wallet.
+    Returns 200 if everything is OK.

 Then, when you have the API token, you can manage the account of the user, using the `X-Zold-Wts` HTTP header (see above).